PatClay7325/manufacturing-analytics-platform/docs/docker-integration.md

 1. **PostgreSQL**: Connected via Prisma ORM using the DATABASE_URL environment variable
 2. **Ollama**: Connected via HTTP API for AI-powered insights
-3. **Grafana**: Dashboards are embedded in the application using iframe integration
+3. **Analytics**: Dashboards are embedded in the application using iframe integration

 ### Environment Configuration